 Load transfer is primarily through the diagrids structure meanwhile lesser internal columns account for more interior space.
 Rings help to resist the buckling loads transforming the whole system into one big continuous tube.
 Due to this structure design, lesser material is used accounting for a 20% reduction in steel usage as compared to traditional steel design.
 Skyscraper structure failure has been minimized by this diagrids construction and better ability to distribute the load than a moment frame meaning failure of one portion wouldn’t result in a failure of the whole building.

-The basement of the building serves four purposes: Water Storage, Air Exchange, Electrical, and Parking.
+The basement of the CCTV Tower serves four purposes: Water Storage, Air Exchange, Electrical, and Parking.
 This three-storey basement with retaining walls and with the help of piled raft resists the upward force of the water pressure that is created around the site.
-CCTV Headquarters serves the perfect example of deconstructivism which has been a motivation to many other architects and locals.
-This building adds an identity to the Beijing and its skyline and is considered to have not been singularly built by Chinese or Europeans but an amalgamation of both the teams.
+CCTV Headquarters serves as the perfect example of deconstructivism which has been a motivation to many other architects and locals.
+This building adds an identity to Beijing and its skyline and is considered to have not been singularly built by Chinese or Europeans but an amalgamation of both the teams.